 (4) Nothing in this section affects the amount of royalty payable under clause 7(4) of the Second Supplementary Agreement in respect of any period before the commencement of the Iron Ore Agreements Legislation Amendment Act 2010 Part 3 1.

-[Section 4B inserted by No. 34 of 2010 s.
+[Section 4B inserted: No. 34 of 2010 s.
 7.]

 4C.
 Eleventh Supplementary Agreement